insight-creative/Insight-Creative-2021/content/careers/copywriter.md

 Salary will be determined based on skill sets and experience.

-Send a cover letter, resume and salary requirements.
+Send a cover letter, resume, and salary requirements.

+Job Type: Full-time

+Pay: $46,000.00 - $55,000.00 per year

-Work Location: One location
+Work Location: In person

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or veteran status.